Expert medical and surgical care in Thailand

 • Phrenic nerve injury causing diaphragm paralysis (rare, usually temporary)

-• Stroke or transient ischaemic attack (rare, under 1%)
+• Stroke or transient ischaemic attack (rare)2

 • Oesophageal injury (very rare, mitigated by temperature monitoring and PFA technology)